 News and Events

-Join Dial Help at the Portage Lake District Library and learn how to support someone in crisis.
-Please call Dial Help at 906-482-9077 to register.
-Walk-ins are welcome.
+Dial Help was at the Portage Lake District Library and conducted a training to teach how to support someone in crisis.

-Upper Peninsula Human Trafficking Task Force on Thursday, January 25, 2018
+Upper Peninsula Human Trafficking Task Force took place on Thursday, January 25, 2018

 The recently re-established Upper Peninsula Human Trafficking Task Force (UPHTTF) teamed with the Department of Justice and Michigan State Police to bring Human Trafficking Community Awareness to the UP during Human Trafficking Awareness Month.
 Human trafficking occurs anywhere there is vulnerability and hides in plain sight.
 Faculty, staff, students and community members were invited to an open session from 10 to 11:30 a.m. on Jan.
 25, 2018 in MUB Ballroom B. Read more information in the December 14 Tech Today article or view the Human Trafficking Task Force poster.

-MCEDSV Training and Presentations on Wednesday, August 23, 2017
+MCEDSV Training and Presentations took place on Wednesday, August 23, 2017

 Crisis Intervention Training took place on Saturday, August 26, 2017 at the Portage Lake District Library